Skip to Content

 • Mozzarella cheese

-How to make crock pot Baked Ziti
+How to make crock pot baked ziti

-5. Fresh basil really adds a lot of flavor, so don’t leave this part out!
+Step 1: Add 15 oz of ricotta cheese, basil, and 2 eggs to a bowl.
+Mix it up until it looks like what is pictured below.
+Fresh basil really adds a lot of flavor, so don’t leave this part out!

 Before beginning, spray your crock pot with cooking spray.
 This will help cleanup be a lot easier!

-Measure out 2 and ⅓ cups of sauce mixture and pour it into the bottom of the crock pot.
+Step 3: Measure out 2 and ⅓ cups of sauce mixture and pour it into the bottom of the crock pot.
+Next, measure the penne into three equal amounts and add ⅓ of it to the top of the sauce.

 I have eye balled it in the past and usually mess it up, so it’s worth taking the extra minute to divide evenly into three bowls before you begin layering.